dotnet/designs/proposed/simple-csharp-programs.md

 ### A note on .NET Interactive

-.NET Interactive _may_ be able to service these goals, but since it is currently focused on notebooks-based programming it doesn't really address the same scenario like JavaScript, Python, and Ruby.
-It is highly relevant for people who are used to notebook environments, and since notebooks are breaking into educational spaces, it may also play a big role in getting people started there.
+.NET Interactive _may_ be able to service these goals, it may also play a big role in getting people started.

-But if a JS/Python/Ruby programmer is looking to try out C# for the first time, the way that they know how to start with a language is not well supported by our tooling.
+But if a JS/Python/Ruby programmer is looking to try out C# for the first time, the way that they know how to start with a language may be not well supported by our tooling.

 ### A note on F#